We're working hard to provide homes for our residents who face homelessness so that that fewer people are living outside, struggling to survive.

 Amenities include a library, cafeteria, art, and recreation programs, adult learning and literacy programs, weight room, and outreach services.

-Amenities include social, recreational and life-skill development programs, showers, laundry, and cafeteria with low-cost meals.
-The centre is located at 320 Alexander St, Vancouver BC.
-604-665-3075.
+Amenities include social, recreational, and life-skill development programs, showers, laundry, and cafeteria with low-cost meals.

 Amenities include an education centre, reading room, low-cost cafeteria, and programs for arts and recreation, health, youth and volunteers.
 The centre is located at 609 Helmcken St, Vancouver BC.
 604-665-2391.

 Centre provides personal and family support services, and offers an out of school, pre-school and day-care program for children.
 The centre has a gym, hobby rooms, and club rooms.
 Located at 920 E Hastings St, Vancouver, BC.
 Phone: 604-257-6949